fbpx

 Chico

-In autumn, the college town of Chico is ablaze in a spectrum of deep reds, oranges, gold, and yellow.
+In autumn, the college town of Chico is ablaze with a fiery spectrum of deep reds, oranges, gold, and yellow.
 At Bidwell Park, which is one of the largest urban parks in the U.S., visitors can hike or bike among the 3,600 acres of oaks and sycamore trees.
 A series of graceful bridges connect the trails running along both sides of Big Chico Creek and provide picturesque views of the rushing waters lined with fall color.
 Visitors can also stroll along Chico’s many tree-lined streets to take in the changing colors while fallen leaves crunch underfoot.
 The leaves typically begin turning colors in October and peak in early-to-mid-November.

 Middle falls on McCloud River